Supporting the transition to a low emissions, resilient economy

 Financial institutions can utilise the NZ Taxonomy to identify, assess, and report on financing of green and transitional economic activities.
 It provides a clear and consistent framework to support a range of potential applications:

-However, meeting New Zealand’s domestic and international targets and contributing to global efforts under the Paris Agreement will continue to depend on central government policies.
+That said, meeting New Zealand’s domestic and international targets and contributing to global efforts under the Paris Agreement, and effectively building resilience into our economy and society, will continue to depend on central government policies.

-The NZ Taxonomy is intended to operate within a broader ecosystem of national policy, sector-specific emissions reduction plans, emissions pricing mechanisms and corporate efforts to achieve Aotearoa New Zealand’s climate goals.
-The NZ Taxonomy is not intended to operate in isolation towards a low emissions economy.
+The NZ Taxonomy is intended to operate within a broader ecosystem of national policies, sector-specific emissions reduction plans, emissions pricing mechanisms, national and regional adaptation plans, corporate efforts, and community actions to achieve Aotearoa New Zealand’s climate goals.
+The NZ Taxonomy is designed to complement – not replace – these wider efforts.

 The NZ Taxonomy is designed to support policy only but not drive it.
-It aims to provide a consistent, science-based framework to guide investment and financing toward activities which support the transition to a low-emissions, resilient future, without prescribing specific policy decisions or economic outcomes.
+It aims to provide a consistent, science-based framework to guide investment and financing toward activities which support New Zealand’s transition to a low-emissions, resilient future, without prescribing specific policy decisions or economic outcomes.

-Delivering on global and domestic targets to meet the Paris Agreement requires a broad range of activities to reduce overall emissions volumes.
-Underlying frameworks like the NZ Taxonomy can support this, if deployed alongside national policy, sector-specific emissions reduction plans, emissions pricing mechanisms and corporate efforts.
+Delivering on global and domestic targets to meet the Paris Agreement, while effectively building resilience into our economy and society, will require a broad range of actions.
+Underlying frameworks like the NZ Taxonomy can support this, if deployed alongside national policies, sector-specific emissions reduction plans, emissions pricing mechanisms, national and regional adaptation plans, corporate efforts, and community actions.

 The NZ Taxonomy has been designed with both green and transition activity categories, based on the design recommendation of the independent technical advisory group (ITAG), and agreed by the Minister of Climate Change.
 Activities labelled either green or transition can be considered ‘NZ Taxonomy-aligned’, provided they meet all associated technical screening criteria.